musale/musale-dev/content/cv/_index.md

 ### Management and leadership

-- Work with engineers to design and architect complex systems.
+- Work with engineers to design and architect software systems.
-- Manage hiring of new engineers.
-Review and interview candidates.
+- Manage the hiring of new engineers by reviewing and interviewing candidates.
 - Mentor developers, review code, and help establish engineering best practices.
 - Communicate and document effectively, and relate well to people.
 - Give internal training and technical talks.
 Provide Python expertise from many years of experience with the language.